 The Marathon CSAR Watch is hand-assembled in La Chaux de Fonds Switzerland to guarantee the highest level of quality and accuracy in manufacturing.
 Inside the CSAR is a modified, adjusted Swiss made, 25 Jewel Valjoux ETA 7750 automatic chronograph movement.
 Some CSARs supplied to the military have Sellita chronograph movements .
 This one is the Val.
 7750!

 The CSAR ensures you timekeeping that is accurate and reliable.
 To make sure that the time can be constantly read even in low light situations, the CSAR has self-contained Tritium gas tubes placed on each hour marking as well as on the minute and hour hands and MaraGlo photoluminescent paint for the 12-hour bezel marker as well as on the minute and hour chronograph register indexes.
-Tritium tubes are self-illuminating gas tubes which contain an isotope of hydrogen, meaning they will not lose brightness over time like photoluminescent paint which requires an external light source to create a glow.
+Tritium tubes are self-illuminating gas tubes that contain an isotope of hydrogen, meaning they will not lose brightness over time like photoluminescent paint which requires an external light source to create a glow.

-The dial of the CSAR shows 12 hour and 24 hour time and also displays the Date and Day.
-Chronograph timing is dual graduated, inner graduations are 1/5 sec and as well as decimal 1/100 minute timing (alternate inner timing ring).
+The dial of the Marathon CSAR Watch shows 12 hour and 24 hour time and also displays the Date and Day.
+Chronograph timing is dual graduated, inner graduations are 1/5 sec, and as well as decimal 1/100 minute timing (alternate inner timing ring).
 A sweep central seconds hand indicates 1/5 sec up to 60 seconds; Chronograph sub-registers measure up to 30 minutes and 12 hours each.
 Register indexes & hands use Maraglo paint for low light viewing.
 Encapsulated tritium (Isotope H3) light sources are used for dial at each hour position as well as the Minute and Hour hands, activity between 28-30 millicuries (under 30 millicuries).